-Once the peppers are cool enough to handle, remove the skins and seeds and finely dice.
+Once the roasted peppers are cool enough to handle, remove the skins and seeds, and finely dice.
 Drain and chop the sun-dried tomatoes.

-The last step prior to assembling, is to dice the avocados.
+The last step prior to assembling is to dice the avocados.
 Cut the avocados in half.
-Remove the stone and scoop out the flesh.
+Remove the pit and scoop out the flesh.
 Dice the avocados and then add the lime juice.
-Add the salt and pepper and mix gently, making sure the avocados retain their shape.
+Add the salt and pepper and mix gently, making sure the avocado pieces retain their shape.

 Step 6: Assembling the Seafood Tower

-This recipe requires a plastic mold and plunger.
-If you don’t have one you can use a small can (156ml) for the mold and a small bottle for the plunger (see note below).
+This recipe requires a mold and plunger.
+If you don’t have one you can use a small can (156ml) for the mold and a small bottle for the plunger (see note, below).

 Start by placing the mold onto an individual serving plate.